MaksimDzhangirov/backendBankExample/docs/part51-eng.md

 We still got `16 Unauthenticated`, but the message is now "token is invalid".
 So it seems to be working well.
-Now I'm gonna paste in the valid access token we got from Login User RPC before and invoke the method one more time.
+Now I'm gonna paste in the valid access token we got from "Login User RPC" before and invoke the method one more time.

 ![](../images/part51/31.png)

-this time, the request is successful, and full name have been updated.
+This time, the request is successful, and full name have been updated.
 Exactly as we wanted.
-WE can also add email to the message to change it to `alice@gmail.com` and resend the request.
+We can also add email to the message to change it to `alice@gmail.com` and resend the request.

 ![](../images/part51/32.png)

-Then voila, the email has been updated to the new value.
+Then voilà, the email has been updated to the new value.

-And that brings us to the end of this video. today we've successfully added the authorization layer to the gRPC server to protect our Update User API.
+And that brings us to the end of this video.
+Today we've successfully added the authorization layer to the gRPC server to protect our `UpdateUser` API.

 I hope you find it interesting and useful.
 Thanks a lot for watching!
 Happy learning, and see you in the next lecture.